opendp/opendp/docs/source/api/user-guide/combinators/index.rst

 * bounded_sum's output domain is equivalent to base_dl's input domain
 * bounded_sum's output metric is equivalent to base_dl's input metric

-Chaining fails if we were to adjust the domains such that they won't match.
+Chaining fails if we adjust the domains such that they don't match.
 In the below example, the adjustment is subtle, but the bounds were adjusted to floats.
 ``make_sum`` is equally capable of summing floats, but the chaining fails because the sum emits floats and the discrete Laplace mechanism expects integers.

 .. tabs::